-- 8.21 The City Council's Parking Standards SPD sets the level of off-road parking facilities for new developments within the city and places a requirement of 2 off-road spaces for Sui Generis HMOs with four or more bedrooms.
+- 8.19 The City Council's Parking Standards SPD sets the level of off-road parking facilities for new developments within the city and places a requirement of 2 off-road spaces for Sui Generis HMOs with four or more bedrooms.
 It should be noted that the expected level of parking demand for a Class C3 dwellinghouse with five bedrooms is also 2 off-road spaces.
-The proposal has no off-street parking, which is no change from the current use. - 8.22 As explained above, neither the Highways Officer nor Planning Officer highlights an issue with the scheme on the grounds of a lack of off-street parking.
+The proposal has no off-street parking, which is no change from the current use. - 8.20 As explained above, neither the Highways Officer nor Planning Officer highlights an issue with the scheme on the grounds of a lack of off-street parking.
 As the SPD requirement for parking is not different for the proposal than a similarly sized Class C3 dwellinghouse or C4 HMO (2 spaces), it is considered that refusal on a lack of parking is not reasonable or defendable.
 There is no objection on either highway safety grounds and therefore refusal could not be sustained on appeal.
 It should be noted that the property could be occupied by a large family and/or with adult children, each potentially owning a separate vehicle, or even more than 1 vehicle each.
-In addition, it is considered that the site is within an area of good accessibility and located within an acceptable walking distance of the various amenities and services, and bus routes. - 8.23 The Councils Adopted Parking Standards set out a requirement for C4 HMO's to provide space for the storage of at least 4 bicycles.
+In addition, it is considered that the site is within an area of good accessibility and located within an acceptable walking distance of the various amenities and services, and bus routes. - 8.21 The Councils Adopted Parking Standards set out a requirement for C4 HMO's to provide space for the storage of at least 4 bicycles.
 The property has a rear garden where a proposed secure cycle storage is shown to be located it is acknowledged that access to the cycle storage can only be achieved through the house given that there is no rear access to the garden.
-The requirement for cycle storage is recommended to be secured by condition. - 8.24 Waste - 8.25 The storage of refuse and recyclable materials would remain unchanged, to be accommodated in the suitable front forecourt area.
-An objection on waste grounds would not form a sustainable reason for refusal and it is not considered necessary to require details of formalised waste storage.
+The requirement for cycle storage is recommended to be secured by condition.